kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/sdk/index.md

 #### propagate: false (default)

-With `propagate: false`, the callback function will be executed only on the node receiving a request who triggers a notification. (only one execution)
+With `propagate: false`, the callback function is executed only on the node on which a notification is generated (only one execution).

 ::: info
 This behavior is suitable for most usage like sending emails, write in the database, call an external API, etc.